ANSSI-FR/MLA/doc/src/ENTRY_NAME.md

 `mlar list --raw-escaped-names`.

-For an entry name interpreted as a path, below generic escaping is applied with ASCII alphanumeric chars, ASCII dot and ASCII slash as preserved bytes.
+For an entry name interpreted as a path, below generic escaping is applied with ASCII alphanumeric chars, dot, dash, underscore and slash as preserved bytes.
 This is used by default by `mlar list`.

 ### Generic escaping, implemented by `helpers::mla_percent_escape`